UANATACA/SIGNCLOUD-REPO/signcloud_gui.md

 # Uanataca PKCS#11

-Uanataca provides a set of libraries available for Linux, macOS or Windows delivering a PKCS#11 interface focused on loading SignCloud and Cryptowallet tokens to be saved.
+Uanataca provides a set of libraries available for Linux, macOS or Windows delivering a PKCS#11 interface focused on loading SignCloud tokens to be saved.

 ## Configuration